-This course will provide you with a comprehensive understanding of the ICH Q3D guideline on elemental impurities, to tackle its December 2017 implementation for approved products.
+This course will provide you with a comprehensive understanding of the ICH Q3D guideline on elemental impurities, to help you implement it effectively.

 Online academy is a new online, interactive and engaging education tool designed to maximise learning for professionals with busy schedules and/or small training budgets.

 The online academy brings alike professionals together and gives you the opportunity to share ideas and questions via the discussion forum creating your own professional community.
 Our on-demand feature means the content is available as and when you need it allowing greater flexibility to your professional development and learning.

 • 4 modules, split up into multiple bitesize recorded videos

 • Revisit the content with unlimited access to all the materials for 2 months